BGCG/project1/README.md

 ### **Typography** ###

 Dongle font from google fonts was use throughout the website which is a sans serif font.
 I used this due to it's soft display, ease of readability and informal, welcoming nature.
+From google fonts, I also downloaded all the font weights/styles of Dongle to distinguish the logo from the main content of the page and to place emphasis on the navigation bar to improve readability on smaller screen sizes.

 ## Features ##

 **Homepage:**

-The home page with a picture of a view of Edinburgh skyline looking down on the Princes street with a div element palced over containing text stating reasons to visit Edinburgh and an introduction to what the site can offer.
+The home page with a picture of a view of Edinburgh skyline looking down on the Princes street with a div element placed over containing text stating reasons to visit Edinburgh and an introduction to what the site can offer.
 When you scroll down the page there is a welcome video of Edinburgh from youtube that gives a taster of what Edinburgh can offer.

 ![Screenshot-of-homepage](assets/images/home.png)
 ![Screenshot-of-welcome-video](assets/images/video.png)